Our top pick for

 While First Foundation's payout ratio might seem low, this can signify that First Foundation is investing more in its future growth.

-First Foundation Inc., through its subsidiaries, provides financial services to individuals, businesses, and other organizations in the United States.
-It operates in two segments, Banking, and Investment Management and Wealth Planning.
+First Foundation Inc. , through its subsidiaries, provides financial services to individuals, businesses, and other organizations in the United States.
+It operates through two segments, Banking, and Investment Management and Wealth Planning.
 The company offers a range of bank deposit products, including personal and business checking accounts, savings accounts, interest-bearing negotiable order of withdrawal accounts, money market accounts, and time certificate of deposits; and loan products consisting of multifamily and single family residential real estate loans, commercial real estate loans, and commercial term loans and line of credits, as well as consumer loans, such as personal installment loans and line of credits, and home equity line of credits.
 It also provides various specialized services comprising trust services, internet and mobile banking, remote deposit capture services, merchant credit card services, ATM cards, Visa debit cards, and business sweep accounts, as well as insurance brokerage services and equipment financing solutions.
 In addition, the company offers investment management and financial planning services; treasury management services; advisory and coordination services in the areas of estate planning, retirement planning, and charitable and business ownership issues; and financial, investment, and economic advisory and related services.
 Further, it provides support services, including the processing and transmission of financial and economic data for charitable organizations.
-The company operates through a network of 20 branch offices and 2 loan production offices in California, Nevada, and Hawaii.
-The company was founded in 1985 and is headquartered in Irvine, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.